oksan5782/expenses_tracker/README.md

 1.2 Expense Parsing: The application intelligently parses imported CSV files to extract essential details such as category, date, time, and item name.

-1.3 Expense Categorization: Automatically categorize and arrange all expenses in chronological order, making it convenient to track your spending over time.
+1.3 Expense Categorization: Automatically categorize and arrange all expenses in chronological order, making it convenient to track spending over time.

 1.4 Balance Summaries: View expense summaries including yearly and monthly totals as well as charts with comparisons.